 Is there a danger to filming in the heat?

 The mercury level goes above 40 and remains there during the summer months of June to September so the heat should not be underestimated.
-However, much filming takes place incident free in the UAE during summertime.
+However, much filming takes place incident-free in the UAE during summertime.
 The basic rules of avoiding heat exhaustion apply, if you do not take regular drinks you will definitely get ill.
 You should drink at regular intervals even if you do not feel thirsty.
-You need to drink approximately 2 litres of water a day if you’re outside.
+You need to drink approximately 2 liters of water a day if you’re outside.
 You also need to take on board rehydration salts to help counteract the effects of this.
 Sun cream lasts for about 2-3 hours regardless of factor.
 Equipment breakdowns are rare, but do ensure you have enough shade for your kit as well as your crew.